tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-22-Feasibility of Learning.md

 ## Probability to Rescue

+The key observation here is that, we will want our observations be **random**, which will allow us to believe that our observations are representative of the larger population.

 ### Hoeffding’s inequality:

 Suppose that $$X_1,...,X_n$$ are independent bounded random variables satisfying that $$a_i \leq X_i \leq b_i$$ and $$\mathbb{E}[X_i] = \mu$$.
 Then for any $$\epsilon >0$$,